 Many people are attracted to the idea of working in international development because they want to make a positive contribution to the wider world, but it is essential to think carefully about the nature of the contribution you wish to make and the field in which you would prefer to work.
 Most organisations send people to work internationally in response to requests for specific skills/experience from their local international partners – recruitment is led by the demands of these local partners, and not by those who want to go.

-It can be beneficial to gain relevant international experience before undertaking postgraduate study.
+It's beneficial to gain relevant international experience before undertaking postgraduate study.
 This will not only help you to identify/clarify which direction you wish to pursue, but will also help you to choose the most appropriate course and to get the most out of your studies.
 If you're not able to travel, think about similar opportunities available in your home country.
 For example, if you're interested in refugee and migration work, work/volunteer with organisations working with refugees.
-Think carefully about your planned career route before embarking on a PhD – this is a sector that values practical experience highly, though advanced research skills and knowledge are very valuable for more research-driven development policy roles.
+Think carefully about your planned career route before embarking on a PhD – this is a sector that values practical experience highly, make sure you have the right balance of theoretical and practical knowledge for your preferred role.

 In addition to the professional qualifications and experience required, you will need to consider what qualities you can offer.
 Organisations typically look for staff who:

 - are adaptable and flexible